Repotting houseplants with our "terraponic method" makes the transition from soil easy because the roots are not

-When the water gauge reads "Min", it doesn't mean it's time to rewater.
-That soil root ball buried down inside the pot is still wet - and it needs to dryout so those roots get air too.
+Grower Tip: When the water gauge reads "Min", it doesn't mean it's time to rewater.
+That soil root ball buried down inside the pot is still wet - and it needs to dryout before rewatering (those roots need air too!).

 A good way to check for this is simply lifting the plant.
-If it feels heavy (like the pot is full of bricks), there's still water in the root ball and you'll need to wait a couple of days - sometimes up to a week - before watering.
+If it feels heavy (like the pot has a brick in it), there's still water in the root ball and you'll need to wait a couple of days - sometimes up to a week - before watering.

 On the other hand, If the plant feels light (like the pot is full of feathers), it's time to rewater.

 Just like hydroponics, these plants should dry out in 2-3 weeks.
 If there's still water in the reservoir after 2-3 weeks - or the plant feels heavy - dump out any remaining water and force a dry period of several days before rewatering.

-Then rewater, applying a less.
-Watering to only 1/4 on the gauge is common for most terraponic plants.
+Then rewater, applying a less than before.
+Watering to only 1/4 on the gauge is common for many plants growing in terraponics.

 Hydroponic roots mean a stronger, more durable plant.
 After plant adapts you don't need to be nearly as careful with watering.